-Cole’s ‘Buddy’ Comedy Burns Forever Bright
+Google Deal Sealed: Chelsea Market is Off the Market

 These storms serve to reinforce the general feeling of dread I’ve been breathing like bitterly frigid air for over a year now.
 You know what I’m talking about.
 America is tossed before a howling political blizzard of stupidity.
 It’s impossible to focus on which piece of lowest-common-denominator, proto-fascist garbage hurtling toward us at hurricane force speed is the one I should write my next column about, or if the one I didn’t see directly behind it is far more massive and potentially lethal.

-Is it Stormy (you see?
+Is it Stormy (You see?
 Pathetic fallacies everywhere!)
 Daniels I should be writing about?
 Is a porn star suing the sitting president of the United States of America to release her from a non-disclosure agreement that in and of itself is almost certainly a $130,000 violation of campaign finance law column-worthy?
 If she wins the right to speak freely about how Trump cheated with her on his third wife who was at home caring for their newborn son, will that hold the national attention span from my deadline to press time?

 No!
 Because trade wars are good and easy to win!
 I’d write about it, but while you were blowing your morning coffee out your nose over that one, our sun-dried Clementine-in-Chief announced (without consulting any of his staff) he’ll meet with Kim Jong-un!
 Two megalomaniacal, narcissistic, world-leading toddler-men who don’t share a language locked in a room having a nuclear button-measuring contest!
 What could go wrong?!
 And if I’m going to write about that, I’ll need to do a quick rewrite, because shortly after announcing the meeting, Trump decided we’d be going into it without a Secretary of State!
 We can celebrate come Veterans Day with a giant North Korean-style military parade, unless we’ve already used up all those soldiers and ordinance on, you know, a WORLD WAR!
 That should be this column right there, but suppose Trump draws national attention away by committing some brand new unpredictable, vindictive, childish act of obstruction of justice, like firing FBI Deputy Director Andrew McCabe less than 24 hours before he was due to retire with a full pension and OH MY GOD THAT LITERALLY HAPPENED WHILE I WAS WRITING THIS SENTENCE!